THU-KEG/EvaluationPapers4ChatGPT/README.md

 - 2023/03/15: OpenAI released [gpt4](https://arxiv.org/pdf/2303.08774.pdf), which can be accessed on ChatGPT's plus service, we view it as a latest version of ChatGPT.
 - 2023/04/28: We are maintaining a dataset [ChatLog](https://github.com/THU-KEG/ChatLog), which collects ChatGPT responses everyday from 2023-03-05 to now.
 We evaluate ChatGPT's performance on 21 benchmarks across time and find that previous evaluation results may change at new dates.
 Besides, we build a search engine on our collected data.
 Try our [website](http://103.238.162.37:9621/)!
+- 2023/06/08: We propose [Language-Model-as-an-Examiner](https://arxiv.org/abs/2306.04181), a novel benchmarking framework where the LM serves as a knowledgeable examiner that formulates questions based on its knowledge and evaluates responses in a reference-free manner.
+Try our dataset LMExamQA and benchmarking result at [here](http://lmexam.com).

 ### Introduction